More

 Understanding The Hurdle Rate

 To win the Mortgage Payoff vs Bitcoin Investing game, you must understand one concept: The Hurdle Rate.
 Your mortgage interest rate is your “negative return.”
-If your mortgage rate is 5.5%, every dollar you use to pay it down earns you a guaranteed 5.5% return.

 However, by doing so, you are shorting the currency.
 A fixed-rate mortgage is essentially a short position against the dollar.
 As inflation erodes the value of the dollar, your debt becomes “cheaper” over time.
-Conversely, Bitcoin is a hard asset with a compound annual growth rate (CAGR) that has historically outperformed real estate and inflation by a wide margin.

 The Arbitrage Rule: If your asset (Bitcoin) grows faster than the cost of your capital (Mortgage Interest), you should never pay off the debt early.
 You are leveraging cheap money to buy high-value assets.